 Jealousy in Relationships

-If we’re insecure, then whenever our partner or friend is with someone else, we start to feel jealous.
+If we’re insecure, then whenever our partner or friend is with other people, we start to feel jealous.
 This is because we’re unsure of our own self-worth, and insecure about the other person’s love for us, leading us to not trust our partner.
 We fear that we’ll be abandoned.
 It’s possible to have this fear even if our partner or friend doesn’t spend time with anyone else at all.
 With extreme possessiveness, we’re paranoid that they could leave us any moment.

 If we ourselves can have an open heart, so can our partner or friend.
 Everyone’s heart has the same capacity to extend love to an enormous number of people and things – even to the entire world.
 It’s unfair and unrealistic to expect and even demand that they have love only for us and never have other loving friendships or outside interests.
 Do we think so little of them that we feel they have no room in their hearts for both us and other people?
-Do we really want to deprive them of realizing their Buddha-nature capacities of love and, consequently, some of the greatest joys in life (Read more about Buddha-nature)?
+Do we really want to deprive them of realizing their Buddha-nature capacities of love and, consequently, some of the greatest joys in life?

 Here, we’re not talking about sexual infidelity.
 The issues of monogamy and sexual unfaithfulness are extremely complex and bring in many further issues.
 In any case, if our sexual partners, especially our marital spouses, are unfaithful or spend a great deal of time with others – especially when we have young children together – jealousy, resentment, and possessiveness are never helpful emotional responses.
 We need to deal with the situation in a sober manner, because yelling at our partners or trying to make them feel guilty hardly ever succeeds in making them love us.